-Promotes prevention, early detection and treatment of HIV infection through counseling and education and testing of individuals and referral for medical needs, as well as assessment for HIV/STD/TB linkage.
+Promotes prevention, early detection and treatment of HIV infection through screening and education and testing of individuals and referral for medical needs.

 Q1.
 Where can I go for an HIV test?

-Answer: Sullivan County Public Health Services (SCPHS) offers HIV counseling and testing services by appointment at its clinic located in the Gladys Olmsted Building, 50 Community Lane, Liberty, NY.
+Answer: Sullivan County Public Health (SCPH) offers HIV screening and testing services by appointment at its clinic located in the Gladys Olmsted Building, 50 Community Lane, Liberty, NY.
 Call 845-292-5910 for directions.